renpy/renpy/sphinx/source/movie.rst

         $ renpy.movie_cutscene("On_Your_Mark.webm")

-On mobile platforms, such as Android and iOS, hardware video decoding is used when :var:`config.hw_video` is true, the default.
+On mobile platforms, such as Android and iOS, hardware video decoding is used when :var:`config.hw_video` is True, the default.
 This is generally much faster, but the list of supported movie formats depends on the platform.